Moving forwards together to a positive future

 Assemblies can incorporate collective worship, but there is a distinction between the two.
 A report on sporting achievements may come under ‘assembly’ but using the students’ sporting achievements to explore and reflect on human potential, determination, loyalty, courage could be the stimulus for a ‘worshipful response’ and therefore could constitute collective worship.

-At Roselyn House School, morning assemblies are set aside for an act of collective worship based on the ‘theme of the week’.
+At Roselyn House School, morning assemblies are set aside for an act of collective worship based on a ‘theme’.

 School notices are often delivered at a brief grouping after lunch.